Step-By-Step Guide: Swimming Starts Off Blocks

 Underwater phase.

 Freestyle, backstroke, and butterfly all have the same underwater phase: a dolphin kick in a streamlined position.
-The breaststroke underwater phase, a pullout, consists of a powerful pulldown with arms and one breaststroke kick.
+The breaststroke underwater phase, a pullout, consists of a powerful pull-down with arms and one breaststroke kick.

 fast start off blocks